Plasmonics

 Conduction electrons in metal or metal-like nanomaterials can be coherently excited by incident light to collectively oscillate at metal/dielectric interfaces.
 The collective oscillating mode of electrons and the nanomaterials that support are referred to as surface plasmons and plasmonic materials, respectively.
 There are two types of surface plasmons: (i) localized surface plasmons (LSP), in which coherent electrons oscillate around the NP surfaces or nanoscale crevices, and (ii) propagating surface plasmons (that is, surface plasmon polaritons (SPPs)), in which the coherent electrons oscillate as a longitudinal wave at extended metal surfaces.
 Nano-optics, especially the sub-field plasmonics is the study of light at nanoscale and the study of the interaction between light and nano-scale objects supporting surface plasmons.

-Surface plasmon supports the characteristic extinction energy and strong electromagnetic field in the vicinity of the nanostructures, which has great importance for a wide variety of applications ranging from biosensors, spectroscopies and microscopy, optoelectronics and solar cells.
+Surface plasmons support the characteristic extinction energy and strong electromagnetic field in the vicinity of the nanostructures, as well as hot carriers and local heating during the relaxation of surface plasmons, which has great importance for a wide variety of applications ranging from biosensors, spectroscopies and microscopy, catalysis, optoelectronics and solar cells.

 Our research interests in nano-optics and plasmonics are to rational design novel nano-devices for nano-spectroscopies, nano-sensor and nano-imaging based on the comprehensive understanding of the mechanism of plasmon-enhanced spectroscopies and its correlation to the plasmonic properties of nanostructures, by means of new theories, concepts and simulation methods.
 The relation of our plasmonic researches to other researches in our group could be described in Figure 1.